Hirshhorn Museum Opening 1974

 2002–2012

-Under the tenures of directors Ned Rifkin (2002–2005), Olga Viso (2005–2007), and Richard Koshalek (2009–2013), with interim stewardship by Deputy Director and Chief Curator Kerry Brougher, the Hirshhorn makes particular advances in developing and staging large, full-floor exhibitions.
-Taking advantage of the Museum’s iconic architecture to create truly immersive and unique environments, particularly successful exhibitions include Hiroshi Sugimoto; The Cinema Effect: Illusion, Reality, and the Moving Image; Yves Klein: With the Void, Full Powers; and Ai Weiwei: According to What?
+Under the tenures of directors Ned Rifkin (2002–2005), Olga Viso (2005–2007), and Richard Koshalek (2009–2013), with interim stewardship by Deputy Director and Chief Curator Kerry Brougher, the Hirshhorn made particular advances in developing and staging large, full-floor exhibitions.
+Taking advantage of the Museum’s iconic architecture to create truly immersive and unique environments, highly successful exhibitions included Hiroshi Sugimoto; The Cinema Effect: Illusion, Reality, and the Moving Image; Yves Klein: With the Void, Full Powers; and Ai Weiwei: According to What?.

 2008

-The Hirshhorn acquires 39 major works from the collection of Giuseppe and Giovanna Panza di Biumo, greatly enhancing the Museum’s holdings, and highlighting its commitent to, postwar Conceptual Art.
+The Hirshhorn acquired 39 major works from the collection of Giuseppe and Giovanna Panza di Biumo, greatly enhancing the Museum’s holdings and highlighting its commitment to postwar Conceptual art.

 2010

-The ARTLAB+ digital education studio is established with generous support from the MacArthur and Pearson Foundations.
-In the years since its founding, ARTLAB+ has received international recognition and ongoing attention from the White House and the Department of Education for its innovative programs that transform the lives of local Washington, DC teenagers.
+The ARTLAB+ digital education studio was established with generous support from the MacArthur and Pearson Foundations.
+In the years after its founding, ARTLAB+ received international recognition and ongoing attention from the White House and the Department of Education for its innovative programs that transformed the lives of Washington, DC, teenagers.

 2012

-The Hirshhorn acquires and displays Doug Aitken’s SONG 1, the first 360-degree exterior projection across the entire façade of the Museum.
-Nightly performances draw tens of thousands of visitors to the Mall to participate in the experience.
-The Museum shop is moved to the Lower Level (newly transformed with a graphic intervention by Barbara Kruger), restoring the lobby to an open space for installations and events.
+The Hirshhorn acquired and displayed Doug Aitken’s SONG 1, the first 360-degree exterior projection across the entire façade of the Museum.
+Nightly performances drew tens of thousands of visitors to the Mall to participate in the experience.
+The Museum shop was moved to the Lower Level (newly transformed with a graphic intervention by Barbara Kruger), restoring the Lobby to an open space for installations and events.

 2010–2013